abpframework/abp/docs/en/Blog-Posts/2021-07-08 Introducing_the_eShopOnAbp/POST.md

 ## How to run?

-We're highly recommend to run application with tye.
-None of steps are required for infrastructure or running application.
+We're highly recommend to run application with TYE.
+None of steps are required to setup development infrastructure or running applications one by one.
 All steps are automated.

-### Run with TYE
+### Runing with TYE

-[Tye](https://github.com/dotnet/tye) is a developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
+[Tye](https://github.com/dotnet/tye) is a developer tool that makes developing, testing, and deploying micro-services and distributed applications easier.

  #### Requirements